Bachelor of Psychological Science (Honours)

 Offered at 2 locations

-Applications for 2023 domestic entry into the Bachelor of Psychological Science (Honours) will close on 31 October 2022.
+Applications for 2024 entry into the Bachelor of Psychological Science (Honours) will close on 10 October 2023 for international student

 Students in this honours degree will: